Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 Prepare the Product

-• Bubble wrap: 3 to 5 layers depending on fragility.
+• Bubble wrap: 3 to 5 layers, depending on how fragile the item is.

 03